Cycling Scenic Byway 12: Escalante to Boulder

 Heading east on the asphalt out of Escalante on Highway 12, you’ll find nearly the entire route is located within the national monument.
 This ride takes you over the stunning Head of the Rocks, where the serpentine road carves an almost natural path as it twists and turns through a geological timeline of rock and sandstone.

 The three-mile ascent from Calf Creek up to the famous Hogsback ridge is a brutal grade, but as you work your way up the spine of the Hogsback, you take in some of the most spectacular views you’ll ever see.
 If you’re afraid of heights or low on conditioning, this climb may not be for you — as riders follow the spine of the road which has steep drop-offs on both sides.
-If you can push through to the summit, you enjoy a fun
+If you can push through to the summit, you enjoy a fun two mile descent into the beautiful town of Boulder.

 Once you arrive in Boulder, reward yourself with a delicious farm-to-table meal from the Hell's Backbone Grill or Burr Trail Grill.
 If you don’t want to shuttle cars and your bicycle between the start and finish, you can cycle the route in reverse back to Escalante.
 For those of you looking to extend your stay in this beautiful area, be sure to explore the Burr Trail for an amazing canyon hiking adventure you won’t soon forget.